MIRO: MultI-Reward cOnditioned pretraining improves T2I quality and efficiency: Experiments

 \subsection{Flexible Reward Trade-offs at Inference}

-\textbf{Reward weighting exposes controllable trade-offs between aesthetics and alignment.} Our test-time scaling results (Figure~\ref{fig:test_time_scaling}) show that selecting samples by Aesthetic Score can reduce GenEval performance, indicating a trade-off between aesthetic quality and semantic alignment.
+\textbf{Reward weighting exposes controllable trade-offs between aesthetics and alignment.} Our test-time scaling (TTS) results (Figure~\ref{fig:test_time_scaling}) show that selecting samples by Aesthetic Score can reduce GenEval performance, indicating a trade-off between aesthetic quality and semantic alignment.

-\textbf{Sweeping the aesthetic weight identifies an optimal balance.} We vary the aesthetic reward weight at inference and observe the highest GenEval score at a weight of 0.625, at the cost of lowering the Aesthetic Score to 5.24 (Figure~\ref{fig:geneval_vs_aesthetic_weight}).
+\textbf{Sweeping the aesthetic weight identifies an optimal balance.} We vary the aesthetic reward weight at inference and observe the highest GenEval score at a weight of 0.625 (Figure~\ref{fig:geneval_vs_aesthetic_weight}).
+A detailed analysis of aesthetic weight sensitivity across all metrics is provided in Appendix~\ref{sec:aesthetic_weight_sensitivity}.